Matt Olson Player Props: Braves vs. Twins

 Matt Olson At The Plate

-- In 28.2% of his games this season, he has homered, and 7.1% of his trips to the dish.
+- He has hit a long ball in 27.8% of his games this year, and 7% of his chances at the plate.

-- Olson has driven in a run in 34 games this year (43.6%), including 16 games with more than one RBI (20.5%).
-He has also driven in three or more of his team's runs in eight contests.
+- Olson has driven home a run in 34 games this season (43.0%), including more than one RBI in 20.3% of his games and producing three or more of his team's runs on eight occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.